aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 To run parallel Mallob, navigate to the `runner` directory.
 We have created a simple shell script called `run_parallel.sh`, which you will use to run the mallob_parallel docker image, starting a container and running a SAT/SMT problem in the container.
 The script has two variables that can be configured if you wish (described in Q&A) but are set to sensible defaults.

  **N.B.:** Because the docker image runs as a different user and group than the local host, you need to set the directory permissions so that Docker image can read and write to the directory.
-Please run: `sudo chgrp -R 1000 .` from the `docker/runner` directory so that the container can access this portion of the filesystem..
+Please run: `sudo chgrp -R 1000 . && chmod 775 .` from the `docker/runner` directory so that the container can access this portion of the filesystem..

 The `run_parallel.sh` script requires two command-line arguments.
 - <docker_image_name>, which is `satcomp-mallob` for this example.